The Humble Sandwich. A Perfect Game Day Food.

 There’s many ways to make this burger and make it well.
 We like this recipe.

 First, yes, we know that this is a stretch when you’re talking sandwiches.
-But you didn’t seem to have an issue with the breakfast burrito now did you? 😉Fajitas also get served on a tortilla and so for this reason, we’re counting it.
-Secondly, yes, we also know that we’ve all been eating fajitas since our parents were bringing us to TGIFriday’s for those sizzling skillets back in the day.
+But you didn’t seem to have an issue with the breakfast burrito now did you? 😉Fajitas also get served on a tortilla, and so for this reason, we’re counting it.
+Secondly, yes, we also know that we’ve all been eating fajitas since our parents were bringing us to TGI Fridays for those sizzling skillets back in the day.
 But that doesn’t take away from the fact that fajitas are still a perfect BYO food for your game day tailgate or homegate.
 Our favorite add-on items are charred jalapeños, crunchy shredded lettuce, sour cream, chopped black olives and, of course, bacon (like how we like it on everything else, naturally).
-No need for corn tortillas here either.
-Fajitas as 100% American.
-So stick with white flour…unless you’re gluten-free.
-Then corn all the way. #booyah

-Here’s a super easy and delcious, game day-friendly recipe that we like.
+Here’s a super easy and delicious game day-friendly recipe we love.

-If Emeril if your go-to New Orleans cuisine guru, then click here for his recipe.
+If Emeril is your go-to New Orleans cuisine guru, then click here for his recipe.

 THE CUBAN SANDWICH

 90 nautical miles (or 103 regular miles) away from Florida sits Cuba, a nation that has shared with us many a delectable dish.
-But none more so than one of our favorites, the Cuban Sandwich—or the Cubano as we have seen it listed.
+But none moreso than one of our favorites, the Cuban Sandwich—or the Cubano as we’ve seen it listed.
 This sandwich is so versatile, it can easily be made both ahead of game day or at the tailgate in real time.
-The key to this sandwich lies in its ingredients (chicken cutlet, cured ham, pickles and mayo).
+The key to this sandwich lies in its ingredients (chicken cutlet, cured ham, pickles, and mayo).
 Also critical is the final preparation: the sandwich should be finished on a griddle with a ton of butter.
 (You can purchase a griddle pan and place it on your grill at the tailgate).
 Done well, this sandwich can stand confidently by itself.
 That said, we love to serve it with a pickle.